exploratory-io/book/tutorials/quick-start.md

 There is a column called 'ORIGIN', which has the airport codes for the airports from which the flights departed.
 And this is the column we are going to use to map with the 'us-air-port-code' data frame.

-Select 'Join' from 'Add' button menu.
+Select 'Join' from ORIGIN column menu.

 ![](images/quick-start-100_3.png)